Improve Your Nursing School Success

 Here are four things to know about your final semester in nursing school:

-1. This is not the time to burnout.
+1. This is not the time for burnout.

 2. It's time to sign up for the NCLEX® exam.